MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/12-update-app.tf) is an example template that uploads a bunch of PHP files to the remote Virtual Machine instances and run a bash script that will decompress the PHP file remotely.

+## Application layer

+- This [quickstart](https://docs.microsoft.com/azure/mysql/connect-php) demonstrates how to connect to an Azure Database for MySQL using a PHP application.
+It shows how to use SQL statements to query, insert, update, and delete data in the database.
+This topic assumes that you are familiar with development using PHP and that you are new to working with Azure Database for MySQL.
+- The [Retwis](https://github.com/SyntaxC4-MSFT/retwis) sample is the Redis Hello World.
+It is a minimal Twitter-style social network clone written using Redis and PHP using the Predis client.
+The source code is designed to be very simple and at the same time to show different Redis data structures.
+- View, download, and install the [PHP client library source code](https://github.com/Azure/azure-storage-php) for Azure Storage on GitHub.
+- Explore [Blob storage samples](https://azure.microsoft.com/resources/samples/?sort=0&service=storage&platform=php&term=blob) written using the PHP client library.

 ## Summary

 Deploying a single region LAMP architecture on Azure should take less than 90 minutes end-to-end using scripts (either Bash or Windows Batch) or ARM deployment templates.
 Using the Azure Portal will take longer.
 The deployed architecture should look like the image below: